zweihan/cs3223/README.txt

 	remove buffer(index) from victim list
 	add to head of free list

+StrategyShmemSize:
+	increase size by 2*NBuffers*sizeof(int) to account for the additional arrays used in StrategyControl.

 StrategyInitialize:
 	allocate the required arrays from shared memory(shmem functions)